tim42/reflective/README.md

 ### future / TODO

-- support windows by only using the `signal` function instead of `sigaction`
 - create tools to read and output data/information from reflective save file
+- add introspection abilities for monitoring regression on duration times
 - add conditional execution based on the average duration time.
-- add introspection abilities for monitoring regression on duration times
 - fix the lambda support
 - fix the multi-threading support (add mutexes)
 - benchmark the impact on the worst case of reflective (calling repetitively one empty function and calling a lot of different empty functions)